pluralsight/guides/draft/node-js/exposing-your-local-node-js-app-to-the-world/article.md

 Do you see something wrong with this guide?

 Don't just add a comment, please.
-Go to the top, click on *Edit this article* and improve this guide.
+Go to the left (or top if you're on a mobile device) menu, click on *Edit this article* and improve this guide.
 Thanks.